Military career of Adolf Hitler: World War II

 In his speech of 1 September 1939 at Kroll Opera House following the invasion of Poland, Hitler declared: "From now on I am just the first soldier of the German Reich.
 I have once more put on the coat that was most sacred and dear to me.
 I will not take it off again until victory is secured, or I will not survive the outcome."

 From then on, he began wearing a grey military jacket with a swastika eagle sewn on the upper left sleeve.
 Throughout the war, the only military decorations Hitler displayed were his Wound Badge and Iron Cross from World War I and the Nazi Golden Party Badge.
 Hitler's position in World War II was essentially supreme commander of the German Armed Forces (Oberbefehlshaber der Deutschen Wehrmacht).

 After ordering the preparations for the attack on Poland, he scrutinised all the staff prepared for the first three days of operations down to the regimental level.
 He rewrote the plans for the capture of a crucial bridge, making them much bolder.
 His status with the military escalated when they seized Norway and conquered Western Europe, with the major thrust coming through the Ardennes, which he had implemented despite the misgivings of many professional advisers.
+According to Zaloga, Hitler initially proved to be "a skilled amateur at military planning".
+To cement his control over the military as the war escalated, Hitler used systematic bribery of senior Wehrmacht officers to ensure their loyalty.
+This strategy proved effective at making senior officers increasingly dependent on the dictator's favor and loyal to his cause, though it also reduced their willingness to oppose his decisions.
+Though the bribery system remained technically legal, historians such as Wolfram Wette characterized it as deliberate corruption from above.